300 Union Boulevard

 While the income generated from Preferred Stock may be attractive, these shares carry less growth potential than Common Stock.
 All of these characteristics should be considered carefully before investing in these shares.
 Dividends - A company that has extra capital may pay its investors a dividend.
 Paying a portion of their profit to shareholders is often done on a fixed schedule but can be done at any time.
 One investment strategy is to re-invest these dividends.

-Mutual FundsProfessionally managed investment vehicle that buys a diverse group of stocks.
+Mutual FundsProfessionally managed investment vehicle that buys a diverse group of stocks and/or bonds.

 There are several important factors to consider when investing in mutual funds.
 Some of them are as follows: - Expense Ratios- Sales Charges- Turnover Ratios- Loads- Transaction fees- Breakpoints for possible savings Mutual fund types often play a role in the overall costs involved in buying and selling mutual funds.
 There are several different types.
 Listed below are just a few of the most common: